ChingWhee/tp/docs/UserGuide.md

 Example of usage:

 `add Sugar 2`
-Adds 2 units of sugar to the inventory or shopping list.
+Adds 2 units of sugar to the inventory.
 <br><br>

 ### Deleting an Ingredient: `delete`
-Removes an ingredient from the inventory or shopping list.
+Removes an ingredient from the inventory.

 Format:
 `delete [name] [quantity]`